winkjs/wink-sentiment/README.md

 1. Intelligent negation handling; for example, phrase "good product" will get a positive score whereas "not a good product" gets a negative score.
 2. Automatic detection and scoring of two-word phrases in a text; for example, "cool stuff", "well done", and "short sighted".
-3. Processes each emoji and/or emoticon separately while scoring.
+3. Processes each emoji, emoticon and/or hashtag separately while scoring.
 4. Embeds a powerful [tokenizer](https://www.npmjs.com/package/wink-tokenizer) that returns the tokenized phrase.
 5. Returns the sentiment score and tokens.
 Each token contains a set of properties defining its sentiment, if any.
 6. Achieves accuracy of 77%, when validated using Amazon Product Review [Sentiment Labelled Sentences Data Set](https://archive.ics.uci.edu/ml/machine-learning-databases/00331/) at